Is getting an OCBC Credit Card Essential these days?

 Your credit score is essential.
 If you plan to get a loan in the future, all financial institutions will refer to your credit score.
 It will help them determine whether you’re a high-risk borrower or not.

-Having a solid credit history is a significant edge for your future financial transactions.
+A solid credit history is a significant edge for future financial transactions.
 First, however, you should make sure to pay your monthly payments on time.

 Failure to pay your monthly dues will negatively affect your credit score.
 Always remember that approval of loans dramatically depends on your credit score.